better-internet/radworks-docs/docs/using-radicle/troubleshooting.md

 title: Troubleshooting
 ---

-> “If you know the enemy and know yourself, you need not fear the result of a
-> hundred battles.
-If you know yourself but not the enemy, for every victory
-> gained you will also suffer a defeat.
-If you know neither the enemy nor
-> yourself, you will succumb in every battle.”
->
-> ― Sun Tzu, The Art of War

-As developers of Upstream we want you, the user, to have the best experience as possible.
-Also as developers of Upstream, we know that there will be bugs and errors.
-To help consolidate these diametrically opposed pieces of knowledge we will try and document any of the errors that we are aware of, and give you advice on how you might recover.
-In the event that this information doesn't help, do not hesitate to reach out to [radicle.community][rc] — or our [GitHub issues][gi] if you are comfortable with opening a detailed issue.
+As the developers of Upstream we want you, the user, to have the best experience as possible.
+Also, as the developers of Upstream, we know that there will be bugs and errors in our Beta release.
+To help consolidate these diametrically opposed pieces of knowledge, we will try and document any of the errors that we are aware of and provide some troubleshooting advice.

+In the event that this information doesn't resolve your issue, we encourage you to submit a formal request through our [#support channel][sc] on our Matrix server, in the [Help category][rc] of our radicle.community forum, or [open an issue][gi] on GitHub. issue.

 For our known failures, we categorise them with a PascalCase code word that gives a high level idea of what went wrong.
 When you encounter one of these